MigP/PortFollow/README.md

 # 5. To do list
 * Add a Help section on the site itself.
+* Add info section to the site before login.
 * Add other type of commodities such as stocks for example - an API needs to be found which responds with real time market prices.
 * Add price alerts.
 * Add option to change registered email address.